lohancock/enso-forecast/README.md

 **trying out a planetary ring system to predict enso**

-This repository presents the R routines used for the preparation of a poster presentation for the annual meeting of the American Meteorologial Society in Austin, Texas, 2018. https://ams.confex.com/ams/98Annual/webprogram/Paper321391.html
+This repository presents the R routines used for the preparation of a poster presentation, **Trying out a planetary ring system to predict ENSO** for the annual meeting of the American Meteorologial Society in Austin, Texas, 2018. https://ams.confex.com/ams/98Annual/webprogram/Paper321391.html

 **the data**